bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ### To build a really great company you first have to turn a great idea into a great product.

-### Until you’ve built a great product, almost nothing else matters.
+### Until you've built a great product, almost nothing else matters.

 ### Most of your time should be spent either sitting in front of the computer working on the product or talking to customers.